mgutz/dat/README.md

 ### Interpolation and Binary Data

-This benchmarks compares the performance of interpolation against database/sql with binary data of varying length.
+This benchmarks compares the performance of interpolation against `database/sql` with binary data having varying length.

 128, 512, 4K, 8K, 64K are number of bytes